 - small pinch of salt

-- 1 cup milk (I use unsweetened almond milk)
+- scant 1 cup milk (any kind, I use unsweetened almond milk)

-- Add flour, sugar, baking powder, and salt to a medium-sized bowl then whisk to combine and set aside.
-Add milk (use the same measuring cup as the flour - do not measure milk inside a liquid measuring cup as it will be too much liquid,) egg, and butter to a smaller bowl then whisk to combine.
-Pour wet ingredients into dry ingredients then whisk until smooth and let sit five minutes.
+- Add gluten free flour blend, sugar, baking powder, and salt to a medium-sized mixing bowl then whisk to combine.
+Add milk, egg, butter, and vanilla extract to a small mixing bowl then whisk to combine.
+Pour wet ingredients into dry ingredients then whisk until smooth and let batter sit for 5 - 10 minutes.

-- Heat a flat top skillet or griddle over medium heat then spray with nonstick spray.
-Scoop 1/4 cup batter onto hot griddle then, when lots of bubbles form on the top of the pancakes, 2 minutes or so, gently flip then cook until the bottom sides of the pancakes are golden brown.
-Serve with real maple syrup or Butter-Pecan Syrup.
+- While the batter is resting, preheat a large, cast iron skillet over medium-low heat, or an electric griddle set to medium heat, then spray with nonstick spray OR brush with melted butter.
+Scoop 1/4 cup batter onto the hot surface then, when lots of bubbles form on the top and sides of the pancakes and pop, and the bottom of the pancake is golden brown, flip then cook until the second side of the pancake is golden brown.

-- I tested this recipe using King Arthur Gluten Free Measure for Measure Flour.
-Whatever blend you use, please ensure it includes a binder such as xanthan gum.
-This recipe WILL NOT turn out with un-blended flours without a binder, such as coconut flour or almond flour.
-Additionally, I have not tested this recipe with coconut or almond flour.
+- I tested this recipe using King Arthur Gluten Free Measure for Measure Flour and Bob's Red Mill Gluten Free 1 to 1 Baking Flour.
+Whatever blend you use, ensure it includes a binder such as xanthan gum.

 This recipe is courtesy of Iowa Girl Eats, http://iowagirleats.com.